Skip to main content

 10. Licences

-10.1 NHS Digital hereby grants to the Connecting Party a non- exclusive, non-transferable, royalty free, revocable licence to connect, access and use the Service(s) and any related information, data or documentation provided by NHS Digital to the Connecting Party for the duration of the Connection Agreement, for the Purpose only.
-On termination or expiry of this licence, the Connecting Party shall comply with NHS Digital’s instructions in relation to the destruction or return of any such materials.
+10.1 NHS England hereby grants to the Connecting Party a non- exclusive, non-transferable, royalty free, revocable licence to connect, access and use the Service(s) and any related information, data or documentation provided by NHS England to the Connecting Party for the duration of the Connection Agreement, for the Purpose only.
+On termination or expiry of this licence, the Connecting Party shall comply with NHS England’s instructions in relation to the destruction or return of any such materials.

-10.2 The Connecting Party hereby grants to NHS Digital a non-exclusive, transferable, royalty free, irrevocable, perpetual licence to use any information, data or documentation provided in relation to this Connection Agreement and/or the Service(s) by the Connecting Party to NHS Digital.
+10.2 The Connecting Party hereby grants to NHS England a non-exclusive, transferable, royalty free, irrevocable, perpetual licence to use any information, data or documentation provided in relation to this Connection Agreement and/or the Service(s) by the Connecting Party to NHS England for any purpose associated with the management or provision of this Connection Agreement, the Service(s) and/or any other national IT services or infrastructure managed by NHS England.

 11. Intellectual property rights

-11.1 All Intellectual Property Rights created and developed by NHS Digital which subsist or are used in, or in connection with, the Service(s) and Services Web Page will be the absolute property of and will vest and remain vested in NHS Digital.
-The Connecting Party acknowledges and accepts that NHS Digital publishes standard APIs for connecting to its Service(s) and that there are limited methods to meet the API requirements and as such, the intellectual property rights relating to such methods will not vest solely with the Connecting Party.
+11.1 All Intellectual Property Rights provided, created or developed by NHS England which subsist or are used in, or in connection with, the Service(s) and Services Web Page; i; will be the absolute property of and will vest and remain vested in NHS England; or ii) are licensed to NHS England on terms allowing their use by the Connecting Party in association with the Service(s).
+The Connecting Party acknowledges and accepts that NHS England publishes standard APIs for connecting to its Service(s) and that there are limited methods to meet the API requirements and as such, the intellectual property rights relating to such methods will not vest solely with the Connecting Party.

 12. Security and data privacy